- How is acute myeloid leukemia treated?

-Maintenance involves giving a low dose of a chemo drug for months or years after consolidation is finished.
-This is often used for AML M3, but rarely used for other types of AML.
+A third phase called maintenance involves giving a low dose of chemo for months or years after consolidation is finished.
+This is often used for the M3 subtype of AML (also known as acute promyelocytic leukemia, or APL), but it is rarely used for other types of AML.

 Some of the other chemo drugs that may be used to treat AML include: